-Dr. John Barnet, Acting Director of the Master of Arts Program
+Dr. Peter C. Bouteneff, Director of the Master of Arts Program

 The Master of Arts program in general theological studies (HEGIS 2301) is intended for those wishing to explore the major academic areas within the theological curriculum without the professional preparation demanded of M.Div. candidates.
 It can provide appropriate preparation for further graduate study in theology or simply a framework for lay theological study on a disciplined basis.
 It does not provide the educational qualifications needed for priestly ordination.
 Students considering ordination therefore are directed to the M.Div. program.